practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - patterns
   - follow-up
   - composite
+  - history value (event - description)

 ## Roles (Yellow)

 - Roles model the behavior of an Entity collaborating with an Event (i.e participation in an event)
 - may also have attributes
 - one of the most important archetypes in avoiding god-objects by reducing the responsibilities of Entities
+- role checks
+  - a person
+  - player object qualifies for the role (e.g age)
+  - conflicting roles
+  - must be playing a role
 - examples:
   - customer
   - sales person